Employer of Record in Brazil

 Overtime, exceeding the standard 8 hours a day in Brazil, is compensated at 50% of the regular hourly wage, with potential increases based on collective bargaining agreements.
 For Sundays or holidays, the extra payment is 100%.
 Exemptions from overtime apply to roles such as trust, managerial, executive positions, and remote workers.

-Navigating Key Aspects of Payroll in Brazil
+Payroll Management in Brazil

 Fiscal Year in Brazil